Using images in content

 Charts and graphs

 Charts and graphs show structured data.
-Use them only when text cannot explain the data clearly.

-- Ensure colours meet accessible contrast ratios (minimum 3:1, ideally 4.5:1)
+- Ensure colours used for important information, such as data points and trend lines, meet contrast requirements (minimum 3:1, ideally 4.5:1).

-Example: Bar chart showing Nottingham and Nottinghamshire visitor statistics
+Example: bar chart showing visitor statistics

 "Visitors to Nottinghamshire attractions in 2024: